Science and technology of the Han dynasty

-The Han initially wrote on hemp-bound bamboo scrolls; by the 2nd century CE, they had invented the papermaking process which created a writing medium that was both cheap and easy to produce.
+People of the Han Empire initially wrote on hemp-bound bamboo scrolls; by the 2nd century CE, they had invented the papermaking process which created a writing medium that was both cheap and easy to produce.
 The invention of the wheelbarrow aided in the hauling of heavy loads.
 The maritime junk ship and stern-mounted steering rudder enabled the Chinese to venture out of calmer waters of interior lakes and rivers and into the open sea.
 The invention of the grid reference for maps and raised-relief map allowed for better navigation.
 In medicine, they used new herbal remedies to cure illnesses, calisthenics to keep physically fit, and regulated diets to avoid diseases.
 Authorities in the capital were warned ahead of time of the direction of sudden earthquakes with the invention of the seismometer that was tripped by a vibration-sensitive pendulum device.

 To mark the passing of the seasons and special occasions, the Han used two variations of the lunisolar calendar, which were established due to efforts in astronomy and mathematics.
 Han-era Chinese advancements in mathematics include the discovery of square roots, cube roots, the Pythagorean theorem, Gaussian elimination, the Horner scheme, improved calculations of pi, and negative numbers.
 Hundreds of new roads and canals were built to facilitate transport, commerce, tax collection, communication, and movement of military troops.
 The Han-era Chinese also employed several types of bridges to cross waterways and deep gorges, such as beam bridges, arch bridges, simple suspension bridges, and pontoon bridges.
 Han ruins of defensive city walls made of brick or rammed earth still stand.